bsehgol/bilalsehgol.github.io/index.md

 At [NYU Master's in Interactive Telecommunications Program](https://tisch.nyu.edu/itp) I used Adobe Suite to create original content; Sketch, Figma, and InVision to prototype UI/UX approaches.

 Using physical computing and computational media I also designed for behavior.
 I have prototyped physical and software interactions such as [Baby Arcade](https://docs.google.com/presentation/d/1B6X02WgVRav2-ldXhJka9qMu80qopMIVvaj4LvIbGTU/edit#slide=id.p)

-I am currently learning new technologies such as Javascript, SwiftUI and Databases.
-I have completed three certificate courses in Front-End Development, Python, and C++ and I look forward to learn new technologies through internship experience.

 Please view my LinkedIn and Github here:
 - [LinkedIn](https://www.linkedin.com/in/bilalsehgol/)